Ivanov-Regularised Least-Squares Estimators over Large RKHSs and Their Interpolation Spaces: Literature Review

 \section{Literature Review}

-Early research on RKHS regression assumes that $H$ has a Mercer kernel $k$, but does not use the representation of $H$ as a subspace of $L^2 (P)$ which this provides.
+Early research on RKHS regression does not make assumptions on the rate of decay of the eigenvalues of the kernel operator.
 For example, \citet{smale2007learning} assume that the response variables are bounded and the regression function is of the form $g = T^{\beta/2} f$ for $\beta \in (0, 1]$ and $f \in L^2 (P)$.
 Here, $T : L^2 (P) \to L^2 (P)$ is the kernel operator and $P$ is the covariate distribution.
 The authors achieve a squared $L^2 (P)$ error of order $n^{- \beta/2}$ with high probability by using SVMs.

-Initial research using the representation of $H$ as a subspace of $L^2 (P)$, such as that of \citet{caponnetto2007optimal}, assumes that the regression function is at least as smooth as an element of $H$.
+Initial research which does make assumptions on the rate of decay of the eigenvalues of the kernel operator, such as that of \citet{caponnetto2007optimal}, assumes that the regression function is at least as smooth as an element of $H$.
 However, their paper still allows for regression functions of varying smoothness by letting $g \in T^{(\beta - 1)/2} (H)$ for $\beta \in [1, 2]$.
 By assuming that the $i$th eigenvalue of $T$ is of order $i^{- 1/p}$ for $p \in (0, 1]$, the authors achieve a squared $L^2 (P)$ error of order $n^{- \beta / (\beta + p)}$ with high probability by using SVMs.
 This squared $L^2 (P)$ error is shown to be of optimal order for $\beta \in (1, 2]$.

 Later research focuses on the case in which the regression function is at most as smooth as an element of $H$.
 Often, this research demands that the response variables are bounded.
 For example, \citet{mendelson2010regularization} assume that $g \in T^{\beta/2} (L^2 (P))$ for $\beta \in (0, 1)$ to obtain a squared $L^2 (P)$ error of order $n^{- \beta / (1 + p)}$ with high probability by using Tikhonov-regularised least-squares estimators.
 The authors also show that if the eigenfunctions of the kernel operator $T$ are uniformly bounded in $L^\infty$, then the order can be improved to $n^{- \beta / (\beta + p)}$. \citet{steinwart2009optimal} relax the condition on the eigenfunctions to the condition